 Take a poncho or hooded rain jacket if rain is forecasted.
 Leave your umbrellas somewhere else, though.
 It's hard to move around a theme park while carrying one, and they're a nuisance to stow every time you want to go on a ride.

-If you want to go on the water rides (Splash Mountain or Grizzly River Run), pack clothing that will dry out quickly afterward.
-And take a simple plastic poncho, which will also help keep you dry while on the ride.
+If you want to go on the rides that get you wet (Splash Mountain or Grizzly River Run), pack clothing that will dry out quickly afterward.
+And take a lightweight plastic poncho, which will also help keep you dry while on the ride.
 A change of socks may also be welcome if your feet get wet.

 Before you start packing, check the tested and proven tips in the girls' guide to packing for Disneyland.

-During the slow time of year, few events are scheduled.
-A small celebration is held in early January for Día de los Reyes (Three Kings Day).
+During the slow time of the year, few events are scheduled.
+A small celebration is held in early January for Día de Los Reyes (Three Kings Day).

 The Lunar New Year begins when the sun and moon begin their journey together for another year.
-In honor of that, California Adventure park puts on a celebration in Disney style, when you can enjoy Mulan’s Procession and other Asian-themed performances.
-You may find Disney characters in seasonal costumes and you can participate in free arts and crafts activities.
+In honor of that, California Adventure park puts on a celebration, when you can enjoy Mulan’s Procession and other Asian-themed performances.
+You may find Disney characters in seasonal costumes, and the kids can participate in free arts and crafts activities.
 And even if it’s not the Year of the Pig, you can pig out on Asian-themed food with an unmistakable Disney twist.
-It usually starts toward the end of January but you can check this year’s calendar for the schedule.
+It usually starts toward the end of January, but you can check this year’s calendar for the schedule.

-If you decide to go to Disneyland on January 1, be prepared for the park to close early to visitors if it reaches maximum capacity.
+If you decide to go to Disneyland on January 1, be prepared for the park to stop letting visitors in when it reaches maximum capacity.
 New Year's Day is not a time for park hopping—pick one park, get there as early as possible, and stay there until you're ready to go home.

-Disneyland sometimes offers promotional deals in January, selling adult tickets for the kids' price or Park Hoppers at the price of a one park ticket.
+Disneyland sometimes offers promotional deals in January, selling adult tickets for the kids' price or Park Hoppers at the cost of a one-park ticket.
 Check their website for details and dates.